Mary Southin: Personality and views

 As a judge, Southin was described as "Prodigiously learned in the law and "well known for her vast knowledge, her strong opinions, and her insistence on precision and proper form in the court."
 She also insisted on high sartorial standards by lawyers.

-Although responsible for many legal firsts as a woman, Southin insists on being referred to as Miss.
+Although responsible for many legal firsts as a woman, Southin insisted on being referred to as Miss.
 A Canadian scholar reported that when she interviewed Southin in 1980 about sexual harassment in the legal profession, the then-lawyer "objected to the very topic."
 In 1978, she was attacked by some feminists when she was retained to defend Les Bewley, a judge on the Provincial Court of British Columbia, who had made sexist jokes during a trial.

 A critic of the Canadian Charter of Rights and Freedoms when it was enacted, Southin wrote that "Anyone but a cretin has known for years that a charter of rights would bring political questions into the courts" and described the Charter as "a piece of Liberal silliness we could well have done without".
-In 2003, she said she said she would like to repeal the Charter, saying that it impeded the search for truth in trials.
+In 2003, she said she would like to repeal the Charter, saying that it impeded the search for truth in trials.